Nigeria targets Binance in crypto clampdown

 Despite the legal status of cryptocurrencies being consistently unclear, crypto trading activity is growing in Nigeria.
 Between July 2022 and June 2023 its volume grew 9% year-over-year, to $56.7bn, according to the global blockchain research firm Chainalysis.

-A study from the KuCoin exchange found that 35% of Nigerians aged between 16 and 18 are investing in or trading cryptocurrencies, with another study putting Nigeria as the top country for cryptocurrency usage and ownership anywhere in the world.
+A study from the KuCoin exchange found that 35% of Nigerians aged between 16 and 18 are investing in or trading cryptocurrencies, with another study putting Nigeria as the top country for cryptocurrency usage and ownership in the world.

 Amer doubts that Nigerians’ apparent enthusiasm for digital assets will be dented by Binance’s legal troubles.